Five Places to Watch Big Waves in Cannon Beach

 It is always a best practice to check park status at stateparks.oregon.gov the day of your visit for any advisories or closure notices.

 #4 - Highway 101 Viewpoint at Silver Point

-Just past the southern-most exit to Cannon Beach (South Hemlock Street), highway-side viewpoints offer panoramic views to the north, west and south just steps from your car.
+Just past the southernmost exit to Cannon Beach (South Hemlock Street), highway-side viewpoints offer panoramic views to the north, west, and south just steps from your car.
 From the northernmost viewpoint, you can watch foamy waves crash against Haystack Rock before rolling onto shore with Tillamook Head looming in the background.
-From the second viewpoint a very short walk or drive to the south, you can check out the action as the surf surges past Silver Point Rock and Jockey Cap Rock on the shoreline below.
-From this spot, you’ll also find views to the south where the ocean rushes past Lion Rock at Arcadia Beach.
+From the second viewpoint, a brief walk or drive to the south, you can check out the action as the surf surges past Silver Point Rock and Jockey Cap Rock on the shoreline below.
+From this spot, you’ll also find views to the south, where the ocean rushes past Lion Rock at Arcadia Beach.

 #5 - Arcadia Beach State Recreation Site

 This highway-side parking lot with beach access overlooks Lion Rock, a great focal point for photos of crashing waves, complete with a lone tree snag on the cliff above.
 Sitka Spruce trees frame the views from the parking area, where you’ll likely be unable to resist walking along the crooked wooden fence at the edge of the small cliffside.
 If weather and tides permit, you can follow the beach access pathway for better views of Lion Rock, though you always need to be aware of surging waves that reach right up to the beach access.